About this project

 Anyone who knows me at all knows that I’m quite the geek.
 But I’m also a nerd, and yes, there is a difference.
 Geeks are generally experts at something, particularly something technological, while nerds are a bit overly intellectual and completely obsessed.

 I’m a history nerd, particularly obsessed with the highways and byways we don’t travel anymore — the ones that wind along impossible ridges, through tiny downtowns and over bridges that have seen better days.
 We don’t travel them anymore because the transportation departments built new roads — first new, improved versions of those old roads, sometimes several iterations, and later interstate highways often far from the original route.

 I’m also a camera nerd, and those two go together quite well.
 I’ve been traveling some of those old roads, photographing as I go.
 Sometimes I use a Canon t2i Rebel, and other times I just whip out my iPhone and shoot through the windshield.
 Sometimes both.

 I’m creating a series I’m calling The Old Roads — the highways we don’t travel anymore since they built the new ones.
-If you like, you can buy individual prints from this project (as well as other photos) here.

 The ultimate goal, though, is a book.
 Or books.
 I have no idea how it’ll end up, I guess we’ll see.